A35-Marvin/aws-libwebsockets/lib/system/smd/README.md

 ## Message creation

 Messages may contain arbitrary text or binary data depending on the class.
-JSON is recommended since lws_smd messages are small and low duty cycle but have open-ended content: JSON is maintainable, extensible, debuggable and self- documenting and avoids, eg, fragile dependencies on header versions shared between teams.
+JSON is recommended since aws_lws_smd messages are small and low duty cycle but have open-ended content: JSON is maintainable, extensible, debuggable and self- documenting and avoids, eg, fragile dependencies on header versions shared between teams.
 To simplify issuing JSON, a threadsafe api to create and send